Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for delta-matroids and embedded graphs

 \subsection{Embedded graphs}

-\begin{definition} A \emph{ribbon graph} (or a \emph{cellularly embedded graph}) $\Gamma=(V,E)$, is a surface with boundary such that it can be represented as the union of two sets of disks, namely, a set $V$ of vertices, and a set $E$ of edges such that: \begin{itemize} \item The vertices and edges intersect in disjoint line segments; \item Each such line segment lies on the boundary of exactly one vertex, and exactly one edge; \item Every edge contains exactly two such line segments. \end{itemize} \end{definition} This surface can be orientable or non-orientable.
-Below, we restrict ourselves with oriented embedded graphs only.
+\begin{definition} A \emph{ribbon graph} (or a~\emph{cellularly embedded graph}) $\Gamma=(V,E)$, is a~surface with boundary such that it can be represented as the union of two sets of disks, namely, a~set $V$ of vertices, and a~set $E$ of edges such that: \begin{itemize} \item The vertices and edges intersect in disjoint line segments; \item Each such line segment lies on the boundary of exactly one vertex, and exactly one edge; \item Every edge contains exactly two such line segments. \end{itemize} \end{definition} This surface can be orientable or non-orientable.
+Below, we restrict ourselves to the case of oriented embedded graphs.

-We can form ribbon graphs (with one vertex) from chord diagrams by attaching a disk to the outer circle and thickening the chords to form ribbons and hence inducing a natural cyclic order to the ribbons.
-If we consider arbitrary embedded graphs, allowing for more than one vertex, we are led to obtain generalisation of the concepts of weight systems for knots to those of links.
-The number of components of a link then correspond to the number of vertices in the embedded graph.
+We can form ribbon graphs (with one vertex) from chord diagrams by attaching a~disk to the outer circle and thickening the chords to form ribbons and hence inducing a~natural cyclic order to the ribbons.
+If we consider arbitrary embedded graphs, allowing for more than one vertex, we are led to obtain a~generalization of the concept of weight systems for knots, expanding it to a~notion of weight systems for links.
+The number of components of a~link then correspond to the number of vertices in the embedded graph.

-For an arbitrary embedded graph $\Gamma=(V,E)$, it is not conducive to assign an intersection graph to it, so we focus on the associated so-called 'delta-matroid' of the embedded graph $\Gamma$.
+For an arbitrary embedded graph $\Gamma=(V,E)$, it is not conducive to assign an intersection graph to it, so we focus on the associated so-called `delta-matroid' of the embedded graph $\Gamma$.
 This delta-matroid is binary.
-First, some preliminaries on delta- matroids are discussed.
-A detailed study can be found in \cite{Chun2018OnTI}.
+First, some preliminaries on delta-matroids are discussed.
+A detailed study can be found in~\cite{Chun2018OnTI}.